 - Slim: Includes pencil trees; great for small spaces.

-4. Choose your lighting options
+4. Choose your tree lighting options

 Here’s where some of the biggest advances in artificial Christmas trees have happened.
 Say goodbye to the frustrations of past years where string lights that were perfectly good last Christmas, now seem to only half light or not illuminate at all.
 With many durable built-in lighting options, backed by solid warranties, you can expect your tree to light beautifully from year to year.